wazo-platform/wazo-doc/source/system/xivo-dird/configuration.rst

                num: number

 type
-   The type of the source.
+   the type of the source.
 It must be the same than the name of one of the enabled back-end plugins.

 name
-   The name of the source.
+   is the name of this given configuration.
+The name is used to associate the source to profiles.
    The value is arbitrary, but it must be unique across all sources.

 .. warning:: Changing the name of the source will make all favorites in that source disappear.
 There
              is currently no tool to help you migrate favorites between source names, so choose your